Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Abstract

 \section{Abstract}

-We present Track Anything Behind Everything (TABE), a novel dataset, pipeline, and evaluation framework for zero-shot amodal completion from visible masks.
+We present Track Anything Behind Everything (TABE), a novel pipeline for zero-shot amodal video object segmentation.
 Unlike existing methods that require pretrained class labels, our approach uses a single query mask from the first frame where the object is visible, enabling flexible, zero-shot inference.
-Our dataset, TABE-51 provides highly accurate ground truth amodal segmentation masks without the need for human estimation or 3D reconstruction.
+We pose amodal segmentation as generative outpainting from modal (visible) masks using a pretrained video diffusion model.
+We do not need to re-train the diffusion model to accommodate additional input channels but instead use a pretrained model that we fine-tune at test-time to allow specialisation towards the tracked object.
 Our TABE pipeline is specifically designed to handle amodal completion, even in scenarios where objects are completely occluded.
-We also introduce a specialised evaluation framework that isolates amodal completion performance, free from the influence of traditional visual segmentation metrics.
-Dataset, model and code will be made available.
+Our model and code will all be released.